How Much Does It Cost to Own a Cat? (2025 Update)

 It’s important to keep your cat’s overall health in excellent condition to prevent expensive vet bills.
 Don’t skimp on healthy and nutritious food for your cat (remember your cat’s overall health starts with nutrition), and look for coupons for savings.
 Buy in bulk if possible, and if you opt for a cat box subscription, schedule every other month rather than monthly to save on costs.

 Owning a cat doesn’t have to break the bank.
 If you’re thinking of getting a cat, save up a fund for one-time expenses and also save monthly to cover monthly costs.
 As we’ve stated, put at least $20 into a cat savings fund to cover some of the monthly expenses, and this will also help with annual vet costs.
-By saving for one-time purchases before you bring your cat home, you’ll be lifting any financial burden for purchasing these items that include a litter box, a collar, a microchip, a bed, and a pet carrier.
+By saving for one-time purchases before you bring your cat home, you’ll be lifting any financial burden for purchasing these items including a litter box, a collar, a microchip, a bed, and a pet carrier.

 You’re looking at roughly $50 to $100 per month to own a cat, and that includes food, cat litter and liners, treats, toys, and flea, tick, and heartworm medications.
 Pet insurance is another monthly expense if you decide to get one, but it can save you money in the long run if your cat gets injured or sick.
 Keep in mind that cat insurance is cheaper than dog insurance.
 Put money back when you can, and don’t forget to give your feline furball lots and lots of love!